dminta/MaterialProgressBarXamarinAndroidBinding/README.md

 or

-* Install [ZhangHai.Android.MaterialProgressBar](https://www.nuget.org/packages/ZhangHai.Android.MaterialProgressBar/) package from nuget.org
+* Install [ZhangHai.Android.MaterialProgressBar](https://www.nuget.org/packages/ZhangHai.Android.MaterialProgressBar) prebuilt package from nuget.org

 ## License

-[MaterialProgressBar](https://github.com/DreaminginCodeZH/MaterialProgressBar/) is licensed under the Apache License, Version 2.0.

-Source code from this repository is licensed under the Apache License, Version 2.0.
-See LICENSE file.
+The license for this repository is specified in [LICENSE](LICENSE).